Reddick Allred: Black Hawk War

 Around 1865, members of 16 Ute, Southern Paiute, Apache and Navajo tribes began having skirmishes, battles and raids with Mormon settlers.
 On April 12, 1862, Allred along with eighty-four men started up the fight near Salina Canyon with the mentality that the Native Americans would flee before such an imposing show of force but the fight proved to be a military disaster as the local Ute spotted the attempted ambush and began firing from the high ground.
 The casualties of the skirmish left two dead and Allred was relieved of command of any further steps of the skirmish as remaining command was handed over to Colonel Warren S. Snow.
 Allred would go on the participate in other skirmishes of the war and the Native Americans would go on to be defeated as the war concluded.

 Later years

-In 1861 he married Celestia W. Warrick and in 1867 he was ordained as Bishop by President Canute Peterson as he would that position for 10 years.
+In 1861 he married Calysta Ward Warrick and in 1867 he was ordained as Bishop by President Canute Peterson as he would that position for 10 years.
 Reddick also served as justice and postmaster in Spring City, served five terms in the Territorial legislature, and was a member of the first City Council in Spring City.
 Allred was also ordained a Patriarch by Apostle George Teasdale on May 15, 1898.

-Reddick Allred passed away on October 10, 1905, in Chester and was buried in the Spring City Cemetery.
+Reddick Allred died on October 10, 1905, in Chester and was buried in the Spring City Cemetery.